Purpose: To explain the Veteran-Owned and the Disabled Veteran-Owned Small Business procurement preferences.

 Note: If the most favorable, responsive bid is submitted by a certified small business, and the second most favorable bid is from a veteran-owned or disabled-veteran-owned small business, the procurement officer applies the difference between the percentages (i.e., 2% for veteran-owned small business and 3% for disabled veteran-owned small business).

-Reporting Requirements: By September 30th annually, the Departments of General Services and Transportation and Morgan State University must report to the Board of Public Works and to the Legislative Policy Committee on the operation and effectiveness of the Preference Program in the previous fiscal year.
+Reporting Requirements: By September 30th annually, the Departments of General Services and Transportation, the University System of Maryland, and Morgan State University must report to the Board of Public Works and to the Legislative Policy Committee on the operation and effectiveness of the Preference Program in the previous fiscal year.
 The report must include data on participation by veteran-owned and disabled-veteran-owned small businesses.

 Louis L. Goldstein Treasury Building | 80 Calvert Street, Annapolis MD 21401